docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 line after the footnote label.
 Otherwise, the difference in indentation will not be detected.

-Footnotes may occur anywhere in the document, not only at the end.
-Where and how they appear in the processed output depends on the processing system.

 Here is a manually numbered footnote::

     ..
 [1] Body elements go here.

-Each footnote automatically generates a `hyperlink target`_ pointing to itself (auto-numbered and auto-symbol footnotes generate `implicit hyperlink targets`_).
-The target name is is the footnote label.
+Footnotes may occur anywhere in the document, not only at the end.
+Where and how they appear in the processed output depends on the processing system.

 Syntax diagram::